Intestacy

 by Rania Combs

-According to the intestacy statutes, siblings inherit only if a person does not have a surviving spouse, descendants, or parents.
+When someone dies without a Will in Texas, siblings inherit only if a spouse, descendants, or parents do not survive the deceased person.
 When there is a surviving spouse, descendants, or parents, their inheritance rights take priority.

 Do Half-Siblings Have Equal Inheritance Rights as Full Siblings?